Home » Top Sea Glass Beaches In Florida. What you need To Know.

 Absolutely!
 Sea glass is often found on Florida’s beaches from the Florida Keys to the Panhandle on the Gulf of Mexico.

-There are almost 2000 miles of coastline and over 650 beaches in Florida to explore.
-Some of the best beaches for sea glass collectors are right here in the sunshine state.
+There are almost 2,000 miles of coastline and over 650 beaches in Florida to explore.
+Some of the best beaches for sea glass collectors are right here in the Sunshine State.

 You will want to skip the soft, white sandy beaches and choose beaches that have more pebbles and rocks.
 Low tide is the best time to search and be sure to look where the waves break.

 When choosing which beach to start your sea glass search, consider how close they are to very populated areas/cities.
+Something you probably have not been told very often is to look for landfills near beaches.

 The reason the area is famous for its sea glass jetties is because of huge collections of sea glass that have accumulated here over time from the waves and strong currents.

-Sea glass hunters come to Navarre Beach in search of vibrant colored sea glass including brownish green, orange, yellow, and red pieces.
+Sea glass hunters come to Navarre Beach in search of vibrant-colored sea glass including brownish-green, orange, yellow, and red pieces.

-Navarre Beach is one of the best beaches in Florida due to the high wave activity from high winds.
-Navarre Beach is also known for white sand beaches and clear blue waters perfect for a day relaxing on the beach.
+Navarre Beach is one of the best Florida beaches to search for sea glass due to the high wave activity from high winds.

 Best beach hotels in Navarre Beach: Navarre Beach Hotels